-Sorting and plating at your site
+Cell sorting and plating at your site

 If you have access to FACS with single-cell capability, you can single-cell sort and/or plate at your site using the iPair Plating Kit and then send the plate(s) to us for service.
 It is highly recommended to perform a sorting validation prior to your first real sample submission.
 We will perform a compatibility check of your sorter and method with our process by amplifying a portion of the plate; no sequencing is performed unless specifically requested.
 This step ensures both the person sorting and the sorter are validated for future submissions.
 Any deviations must be re-validated.

-Sorting only at your site
+Cell sorting only at your site

 Alternatively, you can magnetically sort or use FACS to bulk sort many cells in one Eppendorf tube, store the cells in Qiagen’s RNAprotect Cell Reagent (cat. no. 76526), and ship to us at 4°C. When doing this, bulk sort as usual, spin the cells down, remove all supernatant, and resuspend fully in 300-500 uL of RNAprotect Cell Reagent.
 Cells will be single-cell plated at iRepertoire’s service laboratory upon receipt.

-Sorting and plating at our site
+Cell sorting and plating at our site

 If you lack sorting capability or would prefer these steps to be handled by iRepertoire, a project consultation is required.
 We can handle cryopreserved bulk populations of cells and single-cell sort the cells of interest for you.
 Charges for this vary upon project details and sample handling requirements.